EIG-Research/Retirement-Analysis-Urban-Rural/README.md

             EECNTYN_IRA == 1 OR     Main employer or business contributed to respondent's IRA or Keogh account(s) during the reference period.

       Employer does not offer matching benefits:
             EECNTYN_401 == 2 OR      Main employer or business did not contribute to respondent's 401k, 403b, 503b, or Thrift Savings Plan account(s) during the reference period.
             EECNTYN_IRA == 2 OR      Main employer or business did not contribute to respondent's IRA or Keogh account(s) during the reference period.
             EOWN_THR401  == 2 OR      Did not own any 401k, 403b, 503b, or Thrift Savings Plan accounts during the reference period.
             EOWN_IRAKEO  == 2 OR      Did not own any IRA or Keogh accounts during the reference period.
             EOWN_PENSION == 2         Did not participate in a defined-benefit pension or cash balance plan during the reference period.

 <h4>SCF</h4>

+      Employer offers matching benefits:
+            x11047 == 1               Does your (employer/the business) make contributions to this plan?
+            x11147 == 1

+      Employer does not offer matching benefits:
+            Otherwise

 ***